webaverse/metachromium-extension/README.md

-# MetaChromium
+# Metachromium

-A multi-app XR browser for Windows, based on Chromium.
+Multi-app XR browser for Windows.
+Based on Chromium.

 - Web-based UI follows you to every app
 - Run multiple OpenVR/WebXR apps at a time